 The bullet points you use should be descriptive but succinct.
 Your timeline should be clear and easy to understand.
 Use charts, quotes and visual images to draw the viewer in and tell your story, not just illustrate a chronology.
 As discussed in our Taking Depositions post, a timeline not only organizes your evidence, but helps find patterns to define and accentuate your story.

 ★ Timelines in Trial Presentation

 To ensure your presentation is on point, use analytics to see date ranges and help determine your starting and ending points.
 Metadata can sort evidence by date so that you can organize it in a timeline view and can see patterns over time.

 One of the most difficult questions is how to manage complex electronic data.
 Data is an important part of most litigation today.
-The aim is to create custom graphics to complement the data.
-To make it more digestible for judge, arbitration panel, or jury to follow.
+The aim is to create custom graphics to complement the data and make it more digestible for a judge, arbitration panel, or jury to follow.

-Alternatively, you can employ a true exhibit presentation platform, (such as Nextpoint or Trial Director, or OnCue) to present data using callouts to make the data or financial information easily comprehensible.
+Alternatively, you can employ a true exhibit presentation platform (such as Nextpoint, Trial Director or OnCue) to present data using callouts to make the data or financial information easily comprehensible.

 ★ The Tools of the Trial Presentation Trade

 As you receive designations from opposing counsel, organize them side by side with yours.
 In Nextpoint, reporting features allow you to discover what designations have been made.
 You can also see if there are any discrepancies and any objections you might raise.
 Issue tagging and coding in review will help make your key points and themes clear.
-We pointed that out in our recent post.
+We pointed that out in our recent post on trial preparation.